ijc3093/Playwright_E2E_Test_SauceDemo/README.md

 So, these architectural and strategic decisions were made to ensure that the test suite is not only functional, but also of high quality and long-term value to any team.

+### User Stories
+- UI Automation
+  - Log into the site
+  - Sort the items (Lowest Price sort)
+  - Sort the items (Highest Price sort)
+  - Add two or more items to the shopping cart
+  - Visit the shopping cart
+  - Assert that the items that you added are in the cart
+  - Remove an item and then continue shopping
+  - Add another item
+  - Checkout
+  - Assert you are purchasing the correct items
+  - Assert the total price
+  - Finish checkout
+  - Thank you for your order

+### Functionality
+The test functionality includes:
+* UI
+  * Login
+    * User login with registered credentials
+  * Inventory/Cart
+    * User sort inventory items
+    * User add items to shopping cart
+    * User remove items from shopping cart
+    * User visit the shopping cart
+  * Checkout
+    * User confirm items added
+    * User confirm total amount
+    * User checkout